SimisolaAgboola/TicTacToe/README.md

 **How It Works**.
 When more than 1 player joins the game, the game state (whose turn it is and the current board) is broadcast and synchronized across all clients in that game session.
 Players take turns by clicking on cells, and their moves are instantly reflected on all connected clients.
 Players can reset the game when someone wins or there's a draw.

-**Example Gameplay**
-The game starts with Player 1 as 'X' and Player 2 as 'O'.
-Players take turns by clicking on the board's cells.
-The first player to align three marks (horizontally, vertically, or diagonally) wins.
-If all cells are filled without a winner, the game declares a draw.

 **Technologies Used**
 Frontend: React